 - Research Program

 Cynthia R. Giver, PhD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Giver is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.
+Dr. Giver is a member of the Cancer Immunology Research Program at Winship Cancer Institute.

 Dr. Giver received her PhD in Environmental Toxicology from University of California in Riverside, CA. She completed post-doctoral fellowships at University of California in San Francisco, CA and Emory University in Atlanta, GA.